-- d.
+- exceeded.
+The double sign allowance area cannot be used on a single elevation. - d.
 Approval is required through either a comprehensive sign program or a master sign plan. - 8.
 Wall Sign Area: Buildings Three or More Stories in Height.
 Wall signs located on buildings 3 or more stories in height are limited to the first floor and top floor and must conform to the following criteria. - a.
 Individual tenant signs located on the first floor are subject to the same criteria as tenant signs for a building one story in height, as set forth in Section 8.9(D)(6) Wall Sign Area: Buildings One-Story in Height above. - b.
 The sign area for a wall sign on the top floor is not counted against the sign allowance area of a wall sign on the first floor.
 Wall signs located on the top floor are limited to either: (a) 1 building sign and 1 tenant sign, or (b) 2 tenant signs.
-A wall sign located on the top floor must adhere to the criteria contained in Table 8.4: Top Floor Sign Area and Height Standards for On-Premise Wall Signs.
+A wall sign located on the top floor must adhere to the criteria contained in Table 8.4: Wall Signs for Buildings Three-Stories or Greater.
 The maximum sign area for a wall sign on the top floor cannot be increased through a comprehensive sign program or master sign plan. - c.
 Buildings with 2 building elevations facing streets and/or main private circulation drives are permitted double the sign allowance area.
 Signs may be located on more than 2 elevations if the maximum allowance is not exceeded.
 The double sign allowance area be used on a single elevation. - d.
 Approval is required through either a comprehensive sign program or a master sign plan.